SergioCoboLopez/ELN_Sergio/docs/september/index.md

 Then, I will test number 1.
 I will start checking the concentrations that depend on the main concentration (bacteria).

 ## September 29

+I am going to sketch a draft of a proposal for the grant workshop.
+My idea is to attack ecology problems from two perspectives: mechanistic modeling and statistical modeling.
+For starters, I think I lack the background on the field.
+But let's assume this is a good idea.

+I think stating that I just want to solve biological problems from two different perspectives can be too vague and broad.
+Instead, I could propose a specific problem and claim that I want to solve it from two different perspectives.

+I read a sample of proposal.
+First section: specific aims.
+They show what the problem is in paragraph 1.
+They sketch the solution in paragraph 2.

+As I am trying to write something, I realize I don't know the details of what I am trying to tell.
+For example: how would I develop a mechanistic model for a coral reef?
+How would I develop mechanistic models for ecological/biological systems in a systematic way?
+What kind of data or procedure would I need to develop statistical models in a systematic way?
+How exactly would mechanistic and statistical models complement each other?
+I only know this "conceptually"...